MicrosoftDocs/PowerShell-Docs/reference/v3/Core/New-ModuleManifest.md

 Required: False
 Position: Named
 Default value: None
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -ScriptsToProcess
-Specifies script \(.ps1\) files that run in the caller's session state when the module is imported.
+Specifies script (.ps1) files that run in the caller's session state when the module is imported.
 You can use these scripts to prepare an environment, just as you might use a login script.

 To specify scripts that run in the module's session state, use the NestedModules key.